MooreKyle/MooreKyle/README.md

 Used Perspective data visualization software and Python to monitor stock price trends and create trading strategies.
 Gained a greater fluency in command line, and Git, an integral application for programming.
 Furthermore, learned the importance of Git's tools for working with programming projects, especially within cooperative settings.
+Additional skills implemented include React,  Typescript, and Web Applications.

 ----------------------------------------------------------------------------------------------------------------------------------------------------